mosaicml/composer/composer/algorithms/blurpool/README.md

 def training_loop(model, train_loader):
     opt = torch.optim.Adam(model.parameters())

-    # only need to pass in opt if apply_blurpool is used after optimizer creation
+    # only need to pass in opt if apply_blurpool is used after optimizer
-    # otherwise only the model needs to be passed in
+    # creation; otherwise only the model needs to be passed in
     cf.apply_blurpool(model,
                     optimizers=opt,
                     replace_convs=True,